Al-Allama al-Hilli: Jurisprudence

-Al-Hilli's role in shaping the Twelver principles of Islamic jurisprudence is very important.
-He produced a voluminous legal corpus as well as several works and commentaries.
-Two of the most important works are al-Mukhtalaf "The Disagreement," and al-Muntaha "The End".
-Al-Mukhtalaf is a legal manual devoted to addressing legal questions in which the Twelver jurists hold differing opinions, whereas al-Muntaha is a systematic and detailed exposition of al-Hilli's legal opinions.
-He also wrote a summarized legal manual, Qawa'id ul-Ahkam, which was popular amongst later scholars, judging by the number of commentaries that would be written on it.
-Among his later legal works is Tadhkirat al-Fuqaha, a legal manual intended for use by lay persons.
-He also composed legal works on specific issues such as hajj or salat.
+Al-Hilli's role in shaping Twelver principles of Islamic jurisprudence is significant.
+He produced a voluminous legal corpus alongside several foundational commentaries.
+Two of his most important works are al-Mukhtalaf ("The Disagreement") and al-Muntaha ("The End").
+Al-Mukhtalaf is a legal manual devoted to addressing questions in which Twelver jurists hold differing opinions, whereas al-Muntaha is a systematic and detailed exposition of al-Hilli's own legal opinions.
+He also wrote a summarized legal manual, Qawa'id ul-Ahkam, which was highly popular amongst later scholars.
+Among his later legal works is Tadhkirat al-Fuqaha, a legal manual intended for use by laypersons.
+He also composed works on specific issues such as hajj and salat.

-Al-Ḥillī's contribution to jurisprudence, the Mabādiʾ al-wuṣūl ilā ʿilm al-uṣūl was translated in a dual Arabic-English edition as The Foundations of Jurisprudence: An Introduction to Imāmī Shīʿī Legal Theory by Sayyid Amjad H. Shah Naqavi and published by the Shīʿa Institute Press's Classical Shīʿah Library imprint in collaboration with Brill Publishers in 2016.
-According to Naqavi, al-Ḥillī's "Mabādiʾ is a veritable summa of jurisprudence that offers a concise, and highly condensed, overview of the entire subject of jurisprudence (uṣūl al-fiqh), as well as a vista from which to fully survey the state of jurisprudential theory in both the era of the author and in that leading up to it."
-In his introduction, Naqavi states that the first chapter of the Mabādiʾ concerns the philosophy of language, including discussions regarding "the nature of the relationship between meaning (or sense) and reference, that is, how the semantic properties of an utterance relate to its syntactic properties, the relationship between meaning and use, the question of whether or not connotation outstrips denotation, as well as an extended inquiry into, and theorisation upon, the proposed origins of language."
-Language is key to al-Ḥillī's jurisprudential thinking because, as Naqavi says, "all subsequent discussions in the Mabādiʾ depend on how the revealed word of the Qurʾān, as well as the recorded Prophetic and Imāmic utterances, are to be practically interpreted and understood for the purposes of jurisprudential theory—an inquiry which is as much to do with language, as it is with theology".
+Al-Ḥillī's contribution to jurisprudence, the Mabādiʾ al-wuṣūl ilā ʿilm al-uṣūl, was translated in a dual Arabic-English edition as The Foundations of Jurisprudence: An Introduction to Imāmī Shīʿī Legal Theory by Sayyid Amjad H. Shah Naqavi and published by the Shīʿa Institute Press's Classical Shīʿah Library imprint in collaboration with Brill Publishers in 2016.
+According to Naqavi, al-Ḥillī's "Mabādiʾ is a veritable summa of jurisprudence that offers a concise and highly condensed overview of the entire subject of jurisprudence (uṣūl al-fiqh), as well as a vista from which to fully survey the state of jurisprudential theory in both the era of the author and in that leading up to it."

+Naqavi states that the first chapter of the Mabādiʾ concerns the philosophy of language, including discussions regarding the relationship between meaning and reference, the semantic properties of an utterance, and the proposed origins of language.
+Language is key to al-Ḥillī's jurisprudential thinking because, as Naqavi notes, "all subsequent discussions in the Mabādiʾ depend on how the revealed word of the Qurʾān, as well as the recorded Prophetic and Imāmic utterances, are to be practically interpreted and understood for the purposes of jurisprudential theory."